Robert42/cairo_xcb_alpha_test/README.md

 ## 2.1 draw a rectangle

 Cairo is a vector graphics library popular on linux.
-It can use xcb directly as backend, by calling
+It can use xcb directly as backend by calling

 ```c
 cairo_surface_t* cairo_surface = cairo_xcb_surface_create(